Hart of Dixie season 1

 The first season of Hart of Dixie an American television series, originally aired in the United States on The CW from September 26, 2011, through May 14, 2012.
 The season was produced by CBS Television Studios.
-The pilot, which was announced in February 2011, it was ordered to series in May 2011.
+The pilot, which was announced in February 2011, was ordered to series in May 2011.
 On October 12, 2011, The CW picked up Hart of Dixie for a full season which will consist of 22 episodes.
 On May 11, 2012, The CW renewed the show for a second season.

 Overview

 The first season mostly revolves around Zoe adjusting to life in Bluebell and struggling to bring in 30% of the patients to her practice; a clause she needs to adhere to if she wishes to keep half from Brick.
 She finds this difficult as she is at odds with most of the local residents due to her city persona.
 Zoe also struggles with her growing feelings towards George Tucker, feelings of which his fiancée Lemon is fully aware, leading her to make it her mission to ensure Zoe leaves Bluebell.
 Other storylines include Wade's feelings for Zoe which may or may not be returned, Zoe's friendship with the mayor, Lavon, and his past with Lemon, and Zoe's unresolved issues regarding her family.